Camp CAD Appraisers will begin field work.

 With the number of properties to be seen, appointments are not made.
 Camp County has great neighbors that look out for each other, and word will get around when the staff is in a particular neighborhood.

 Each appraiser is required to carry appropriate identification listing their TDLR issued number and a photo ID issued by the district.
-In addition, field appraisers will have signs on their vehicles saying “CAMP CENTRAL APPRAISAL DISTRICT” and the district’s phone number.
+In addition, field appraisers will have “CAMP CENTRAL APPRAISAL DISTRICT” signs on their vehicles with the district’s phone number.

 Property owners are encouraged to contact the CAD office at 903-856-6538 to confirm an appraiser’s identity if there is any question.